MarlonSchultz/jeopardy/README.md

 There is no such thing.
 This is for fun.
 If you want to add features, either fork and PR, or fork and do whatever you want.

+# Contribution

-Please stick to PSR2 coding style.
+* Please stick to PSR2 coding style.
+* Contributers with the power to accept MR´s and PR´s: Please use "ci" (w/o ") at the end of your commit message, otherwise Heruko wont pull the build.